ground-creative/easy-mcp-google-auth-middleware/README.md

 # Google Auth Middleware For Easy MCP Server

-This is a google authentication service middleware for easy mcp python.
+This is a google authentication service middleware for easy mcp python.<br>
+The middleware uses sqlite to storage encrypted credentials data.

 ## Installation